top of page

 My favorite analogy of learning theories and models compares them to tools in a belt: there are some you'll use in every project and some, only sparingly.
 Being a good designer requires that we figure out when it is the best time to use which tools.

 I have the most experience with ADDIE with integration of UDL principles, and my time in the classroom gave me a strong background with Backward Design.
-However, I use a flexible, iterative interplay between preparation, design, and development from Agile models such as SAM wherever it makes the most sense.
-I'd love to gain more experience using SAM on a team.
-On the evaluation end, Kirkpatrick's Model has been a great guide when designing and analyzing surveys, poll and formative question data, panel interview data, and technology use data.
+However, I use a flexible, iterative interplay between preparation, design, and development from Agile models such as SAM.
+On the evaluation end, Kirkpatrick's Model has driven my design and analysis of assessments, surveys, poll and formative question data, panel interview data, and technology use data.

 bottom of page